microsoft/pai/docs/rest-server/API.md

 ### `POST jobs`

-Submit a protocol job in the system.
+Submit a job v2 in the system.

 *Request*
 ```